bumbeishvili/d3-coding-conventions/README.md

  //-----------------    This Is Sub Block Comment With Camelcase   ------------------
  ```

-3. statement level comment
+3. Statement level comment
  ```javascript
  //this is statement level comment
  ```

  We are dividing code int blocks, sub blocks and statements.
- **before comment should be left one blank line!**
+ **Before comment should be left one blank line!**
  **Each block, sub block and statement should be commented out!**

  I am repeating: